Atlanta for the 99%

 Affordable Housing

 The cost of housing is through the roof!
 Why?
-Because colluding landlords and irresponsible developers have worked to make a profit off the backs of renters.
+Because colluding landlords and profit-driven developers have worked to make a profit off the backs of renters.
 Since 2019, rent in Atlanta has increased by 36% — 3x faster than wages, and home ownership remains far out of reach for young people like me.
 Enough is enough!

 Atlanta can afford to build enough housing to meet our growing city’s needs, while also ensuring long-time residents can stay in their communities with access to transit, good schools, walkable neighborhoods, and affordable grocery stores.

-Green New Infrastructure
+Green New Deal for ATL

 Summer after summer, Atlanta reaches new levels of record heat.
 Just last year, hurricanes waged a destructive path through the Southeast, threatening our most vulnerable residents’ livelihoods, health, and safety.
 We need to commit now to building a resilient City to protect Atlantans from the effects of climate change, ensure access to clean water and air for all residents, and divest from fossil fuels into sustainable alternatives.